neos/fusion-form/Documentation/FusionRuntimeReference.rst

 3. If the `process` is not finished render form tag and delegate the body rendering to the `process`.
 4. If the `process` is finished execute the `action` and pass the data.

-:identifier: (`string`), Form argument namespace.
-If no identifier is defined the hash of the current fusion path is used as namespace.
+:namespace: (`string`), Form argument namespace.
+If no namespace is defined the hash of the current fusion path is used.
 :data: (`mixed`, defaults to `Neos.Fusion:DataStructure`_) The initial data that is given to the form process as input value.
 :process: (`ProcessInterface`, defaults to `Neos.Fusion.Form:Runtime.SingleStepProcess`_) The process will handle each request until it declares itself finished.
 :action: (`ActionInterface`, defaults to `Neos.Fusion.Form:Runtime.ActionCollection`_) The action that is executed after the process is finished.